-- 1. Completed application with nonrefundable application fee.
-Funds must be drawn on U.S. banks and made payable in - 2.
-Original international evaluation from an approved international evaluation agency (please see the application packet for list of approved evaluators). - Proof of English language proficiency.
+- Completed application with nonrefundable application fee.
+Funds must be drawn on U.S. banks and made payable in U.S. dollars. - 2.
+Original international evaluation from an approved international evaluation agency (please see the application packet for list of approved evaluators). - 3.
+Proof of English language proficiency.
 English proficiency may be demonstrated by submitting qualifying TOEFL scores or by meeting other approved criteria in lieu of the TOEFL as outlined above.